laro/Cilia/README.md

 # Cilia
+This is a collection of ideas for a language that is **based on C++**, with the **same core functionality**, but
+- with a **simplified syntax**, and
+- roughly **in the [style of Qt](https://wiki.qt.io/Qt_Coding_Style)**, Java, JavaScript/TypeScript, Kotlin, Swift.

+Isomorphic mapping of all C++ functionality to Cilia shall be possible, only with other/better/shorter "expression".

+Currently it is more of a wish list or a "thought experiment".

 **C++ with CamelCase Style**
 I'd like to have the standard library roughly in the [style of Qt](https://wiki.qt.io/Qt_Coding_Style).
 In addition to being my personal favourite, this could also attract many developers currently using Java, JavaScript/TypeScript, Kotlin, Swift.